Team

 Emailgera.opdenkelder@probos.nl

 Gera did research on spontaneous forest development during her internship at Probos, in cooperation with the Ark Foundation.
-Her dedication and cooperation resulted in a nice evaluation of her internship and we asked her if she would like to continue working for us.
+Her dedication and cooperation resulted in a nice evaluation of her internship and we asked her if she was interested in working for us.
 She was interested in it!
-At Probos, she is committed to future-proof forest management and more forests and trees.
-Whatever the topic, she is fully committed.
+At Probos, she is active in the fields of 'future-proof forest management' and 'more forests and trees', but also works on projects concerning carbon, such as calculating carbon sequestration in trees and forests and carbon certificates.
+Whatever the topic may be, she is fully committed.

 Her favourite tree or forest?
 "The weeping willow.
 Contrary to what the name suggests, I don't think the tree has something sad but rather something majestic with its size and hanging branches.
 For me there is a certain serenity to it."